Icelandic, born in 1943, Fisheries biologist from the University of Oslo, Norway 1971.

 This includes special test fishing studies in order to understand the mechanisms working in the fish populations; interactions and competition and effects of various fishing strategies.

 The most common harvesting method is to use gill nets with rather large meshes, the purpose being to catch the biggest and most valuable fish.
 In the "old days", before the time of fishery rules, the farmers used to catch fish with all kinds of methods where and when possible.
 Seines were used at spawning places and rivers were dragged with nets and seines .
 All these old methods were later found dangerous and harmful and were finally banned.

 Looking back, the catches was much better then, even in the long run, with these harmful methods.

 When "fishery management" was "invented" everything started to go downhill.
 It started in the lakes 100 years ago and in the oceans 25 years ago.
 In the lakes we started to turn this around again 30-40 years ago, but the marine people are still in the precautionary phase.
 The catches in the marine environment are still declining, calling for even more restrictions!
 There seems to have been inverse correlation between number of fisheries scientists and catch over the years.

 An old fisherman said to me: "Fisheries scientists created the fishing problem.
 Now their solution is to close down the fisheries."

 In order to be able to fish more intensively in lakes and to get material for scientific purposes, I have put much of my effort in improving and adapting common fishing gear and "inventing" new ones.
-"Inventing", means to take a large gear like Danish seine known from ocean fishing, change and convert it so it can be used by two persons in a 5 m long boat in fresh water (find a drawing of such seine) here.
+"Inventing", means to take a large gear like Danish seine known from ocean fishing, change and convert it so it can be used by two persons in a 5 m long boat in fresh water.
 Hauls up to 800 kilos of char have been taken in 2 m deep lowland lakes.